-- The rhythmic patterns define the trajectory of the leg end point (foot tip). - Joint angles can be computed from the foot tip coordinates using the Inverse Kinematics.
+- The rhythmic patterns define the trajectory of the leg end point (foot tip). - Joint angles can be computed from the foot tip coordinates using the Inverse Kinemat-

-Matsuoka, K. (1985).
-Sustained oscillations generated by mutually inhibiting neurons with adaptation.
-Biological Cybernetics 52, 367-376
+Matsuoka K (1985) Sustained oscillations generated by

 An example of simple CPG to control hexapod walking robot will be shown during the labs.